I.G.Y. (What a Beautiful World): Background

 Fagen, along with musician Walter Becker, led the rock band Steely Dan during the 1970s.
 Between 1972 and 1981, Steely Dan had ten Top-40 singles, including the top-ten hits "Do It Again" (1972), "Rikki Don't Lose That Number" (1974) and "Hey Nineteen" (1980).

 In 1981 Becker and Fagen parted ways.
 Fagen's first album as a solo artist, The Nightfly, was released the next year.

 Title and lyrics

 The "I.G.Y." of the title refers to the "International Geophysical Year", an event that ran from July 1957 to December 1958.
 The I.G.Y. was an international scientific project promoting collaboration among the world's scientists.
-Fagen's lyrics discuss the widespread optimistic vision of the future at that time, including futuristic concepts such as solar-powered cities, a transatlantic tunnel, permanent space stations, and spandex jackets.
+Fagen's lyric discusses the widespread optimistic vision of the future at that time, including futuristic concepts such as solar-powered cities, a transatlantic tunnel, permanent space stations, and spandex jackets.

 The song references the vision of postwar optimism in America and the Western world.
 The "76" referred to in the song is 1976, the U.S. Bicentennial year.